 Rabbi Susan was ordained by the Academy for Jewish Religion California.
 Prior to becoming a rabbi, she was a dancer and choreographer, performing in venues all over the world.
 She taught Laban Movement Analysis at Loyola Marymount, Cal State Long Beach, UCLA, and CalArts.

-She served on the board of New Ground: A Muslim Jewish Partnership for Change and on the Interfaith Clergy Roundtable for the Department of Mental Health.
+She served on the Interfaith Clergy Roundtable for the Department of Mental Health, and New Ground: A Muslim Jewish Partnership for Change.
 She spearheaded the pilot program of Second Nurture supporting kids in the LA County foster care system.
-She is a national board member for Bend the Arc: A Jewish Partnership for Justice.
-Rabbi Susan recently wrapped up as Rabbi consultant for the groundbreaking television program Transparent.
+Currently she serves on the national board of Bend the Arc, a Fellow at the Center for Rabbinic Innovation, and is the Rabbi Consultant for art and media projects including the groundbreaking television program Transparent.

-And most importantly, she dances in her living room with her kids.
+And most importantly, she dances in her living room with her family.